chrismurray1980/milestone-project-4-online-cookbook/readme.md

 The edit recipe form is identical to the add recipe form in layout with some exceptions.
 Firstly, the inputs for the dropdowns, texboxes and checkboxes have been pre-filled with the information from the saved recipe.
 All of these are still editable.
-Furthermore, the inputs for the ingredients and instructions sections have also been prefilled with the information f from the saved recipe.
+Furthermore, the inputs for the ingredients and instructions sections have also been prefilled with the information from the saved recipe.
 For the add recipe image section, the field to add a new image has not been pre-filled allowing a new image to be uploaded however, the current image used by the recipe is shown below the add-image input field.
-The final difference between this and the add-recipe form is the 'delete recipe' button located below the submit button form the form.
+The final difference between this and the add-recipe form is the 'delete recipe' button located below the submit button form.

 On submission of the updated recipe the user is again directed to the show_recipe.html for the updated recipe.
 If the recipe is deleted by the user the page redirects to index.html.